-Ant is a flexible, platform-independent build tool from Apache Ant Project.
-IntelliJ IDEA integrates with Ant to provide a comprehensive build process, that includes compilation, packaging with the documentation and source code, committing to version control and much more.
+Ant is a flexible and platform-independent build tool from the Apache Ant Project.
+IntelliJ IDEA integrates with Ant to provide a comprehensive build process that includes compilation, packaging with the documentation and source code, committing to version control, and so on.

 <project>.
 IntelliJ IDEA makes it possible to work with existing build files, create new build files from scratch, or generate them automatically.